eighty20results/e20r-tracker/README.txt

     [weekly_progress day="<days since startdate>" from_programstart="<1|0>" use_article_id="<1|0>" demo_form="0|1"]

 == ChangeLog ==

+= 0.9.8 =
+Use the delay value for the article that is manages the postId to verify access.
+If the delay value is <= the the userIds current delay value, grant access.
+Set the program start date to that of the user (i.e. force the startdate to be keyed off of the users membership start date).
+Force use of the membership plugin's start date for the specified user.
+Base access on the delay value for the specified user(s).
+Handle the 'First day of the program, not allowed to proceed backwards' error message (ecode == 2) On the first day of the program, it allowed you to attempt to navigate backwards without having any defined articles available.
+This caused error messages.
+Return a specific error code to the AJAX caller if we're on the first day of the program for this user and they try to go backwards.

 = 0.9.7 =
 * Add styles for legend/description on Achievements tab